isabella232/multiterm-api-docs/apiconcepts/overview.md

 <Var:ProductName> API

-This content is currently being put together.
+Information about the <Var:ProductName> API is currently being prepared.
+We will update the API documentation as soon as possible.